bnjenner/Nord-Lab-Data-Transfer/README.md

 ############## DATA TRANSFER SCRIPTS ##############

-The following scripts implement Rclone data transfer protocols in scripts that accomplish a specific set of tasks defined by the needs of the Nord Lab at UC Davis and their system infrastructure.
-Please familarize yourself with the following programs as well as the syntax and usage of Rclone before using these scripts.
+The following scripts implement Rclone data transfer protocols in scripts that serve the needs of the Nord Lab at UC Davis and their information techhnology infrastructure.
+Please familarize yourself with the following programs, their use cases, and the functionality of Rclone before using these scripts.

-For questions or comments, PLEASE contact
+For questions or comments, please contact
 Bradley Jenner at <bnjenner@ucdavis.edu>

 ################### General Notice ################